Kong/docs.konghq.com/app/konnect/dev-portal/developers/dev-reg-app-service.md

 or the application registration has been rejected.

 You can unregister an application with a pending, approved, or rejected registration status.
-Unregistering a pending request removes the request from the Konnect admin's approval queue.
+Unregistering a pending request removes the request from the {{site.konnect_short_name}} admin's approval queue.

-If a Konnect admin deletes the pending request, the pending request is removed from the **Services** pane.
+If a {{site.konnect_short_name}} admin deletes the pending request, the pending request is removed from the **Services** pane.

 1. Click **Dashboard**.